NY's Cuomo criticized over highest nursing home death toll | US | Journal Gazette

 Unlike West Virginia, New York has not mandated testing in its more than 1,150 nursing homes and long-term care facilities.
 Nor has Cuomo followed the lead of such states as Maryland, Florida, Tennessee and Wisconsin in dispatching National Guard teams to homes to conduct testing, triage and some care.

-To be sure, it's difficult to gauge the impact of such actions.
-While those states reported fewer nursing home deaths than New York, several have a larger share of nursing home deaths out of their state's totals than New York's 25 percent.
+To be sure, it’s difficult to gauge the impact of such actions.
+New York accounts for about a third of all COVID-19-related deaths in the U.S. And while those states reported fewer nursing home deaths than New York, all have a larger share of nursing home deaths out of their state's totals than New York's 25 percent.

 “No state is doing even close to an adequate job,” said Elaine Ryan, AARP’s vice president for state advocacy.